Social Media Evidence in Tampa Criminal Cases

 Can the defense use social media evidence too?

-Yes.
-It can expose false claims, reveal motives, and create reasonable doubt.
+Absolutely.
+Social media can expose false claims, reveal witness motives, establish alibis, and create reasonable doubt.
+I investigate social media in every case.

-How fast can police obtain my account data?
+How fast can police obtain my social media data?

 Very fast.
-Social media companies have special law enforcement response teams.
+Social media companies have dedicated law enforcement response teams and compliance portals.
+Requests are often processed within days, sometimes hours in emergencies.

 What if a juror posts online about my trial?